 Getting Started with Visual Studio 2017

 - First, you have to download and install the Visual Studio.
 For that, you can refer to Downloading and Installing Visual Studio 2017.
-Don’t forget to select .NET core workload during installation of VS 2017.
+Don’t forget to select the .NET core workload during the installation of VS 2017.
 If you forget then you have to modify the installation.

 - You can see a number of tool windows when you will open the Visual Studio and start writing your first program as follows: